2023 Los Angeles Dodgers season

-The 2023 Los Angeles Dodgers season will be the 134th season for the Los Angeles Dodgers franchise in Major League Baseball, their 66th season in Los Angeles, California, and their 61st season playing their home games at Dodger Stadium.
+The 2023 Los Angeles Dodgers season was the 134th season for the Los Angeles Dodgers franchise in Major League Baseball, their 66th season in Los Angeles, California, and their 61st season playing their home games at Dodger Stadium.
+The Dodgers drew an average home attendance of 47,371 in 81 home games in the 2023 MLB season, the highest in the league.

+On September 16, the Dodgers clinched a playoff berth for the 11th straight year, and captured their tenth National League West title during that span.
+This became the longest active playoff streak in major North American sports.

+During the season, the Dodgers scored 900 runs in a season for the 6th time in franchise history, 4th since joining the National League in 1890, and 1st in Los Angeles (the Brooklyn Dodgers 1953 were the last to accomplish this feat).
+Additionally, with a record of 100-62, they were the first team in MLB history with four straight 100+ win seasons in non-shortened seasons.
+The Dodgers were swept by the Arizona Diamondbacks in the NLDS, the first time they had been swept in the postseason since the 2006 season.

 Offseason

 Broadcasting team

 Longtime Dodgers Spanish broadcaster Jaime Jarrín retired after the 2022 season.
 Jarrin had been their Spanish broadcaster for 64 years, the third-longest tenure an individual spent with a single team (only the late Vin Scully, at 67 years, and the late Tommy Lasorda, at 69 years, were with one team for longer than him - both also with the Dodgers).
 On January 20, the Dodgers announced that they had hired Stephen Nelson to join the English-language broadcast team on SportsNet LA.

 Coaching staff

 On November 28, hitting coach Brant Brown left the Dodgers for a new position as hitting coach for the Miami Marlins.
 On February 1, Danny Lehmann was promoted to the bench coach position, replacing Bob Geren who was named major league field coordinator.